 You also need to distinguish between different customer personalities to improve business relationships.
 For instance, a customer who prefers direct communication differs in personality from the one who enjoys sharing opinions.
 So, dive right into the problem you strive to solve while pitching to the former.

-Pro tip: Make sure that your agents are well prepared with a call center software which displays the history of the customer when the call is placed, helping nurture better relationships.
+Pro tip: Make sure that your agents are well prepared with an outbound call center software which displays the history of the customer when the call is placed, helping nurture better relationships.

 Make a sale after a service call

 After resolving a service call, agents can sell related products or services.
 Such follow-up calls give you an opportunity to suggest products that relate to the purpose of the call.

 For instance, if a customer dials into tech support because their scanner wasn’t working, they will receive assistance to fix it.
 Once the problem is resolved, and it satisfies the customer, you can sell a maintenance plan that covers future malfunctions.